 - Fragile items need to be moved out of baby’s reach

-Some of the things you have, like family heirlooms, tables with glass tops and anything else that might pose a danger to your new baby should probably be removed altogether.
-Renting a self-storage space from iStorage is a good solution here, allowing you to move these dangerous things away from your baby’s reach completely until they are older or you move to a new, bigger place with more space.
+Some of the things you have, like family heirlooms, tables with glass tops, and anything else that might pose a danger to your new baby should probably be removed altogether.

 Remember, this is only a temporary situation.
-Baby’s grow up fast and, soon enough, you’ll be able to get all of your things back out of storage and enjoy them again, especially when you move to a larger home or even your forever home they will be even more enjoyable.
+Babies grow up fast!
+Soon enough you’ll be able to get your things out of storage and enjoy them again.
+When you move to a larger home or even your forever home they will be even more enjoyable.

-Bonus Tip- If some of the nice things you own are getting in the way of having space for your first baby, renting a self-storage unit from iStorage might be a good choice.
-That way, you don’t have to part with anything, all of your possessions will be safe and secure and, when you finally move to a bigger home, you’ll still have it and be able to enjoy everything again without trying to re-buy the things you love!
+Bonus Tip- If some of the nice things you own are getting in the way of having space for your first baby, renting a self-storage unit might be a good choice.
+You don’t have to part with anything!
+All of your possessions will be safe and secure.
+When you finally move to a bigger home, you’ll still have it and be able to enjoy everything again without trying to re-buy the things you love!